Vitamin C should be an elemental part of our diet.

 If I had one reason to convince you to take vitamin C daily, that would be to boost your body’s immune system.

 Vitamin help improves our body’s immunity in several ways:

 - It helps boost the production of white blood cells (or lymphocytes and phagocytes) – both these help fight infection .

-- Protects these white blood cells from harmful molecules like free radicals.
+- It protects white blood cells from harmful molecules like free radicals.

 - Vitamin C will strengthen our skin – our body’s primary defense mechanism against bacteria .

 - Helps lower bad cholesterol